Nursing Practice

 - Completion of an application for admission.

-- Completion of a master's degree in nursing (or be a pending graduate) from an acceptable accredited collegiate institution and a CGPA of 3.00 or higher on a 4.0 scale.
+- Completion of a master's degree in nursing (MSN) from an accredited institution.

-- Official documentation of the actual number of verified clinical hours completed during the master's program of study within 10 weeks after the initial start date.
+- Submission of official documentation of the actual number of verified clinical hours completed during the post-baccalaureate program of study within 5 weeks after the initial start date.
 This requirement may come in the form of the credentialing documents used to verify the hours for certification examination or a statement from the graduate degree-granting institution verifying the actual number of hours completed during the master's program.

-- Submission of official transcripts from all post-secondary institutions attended within 10 weeks after the initial start date.
+- Submission of official transcripts from all post-secondary institutions attended within 5 weeks of the class start date (refer to Conditional Acceptance).

 Once all required admissions documents and information are submitted, the application will be reviewed and evaluated for an admission decision.